HealthyMindTech/j2021-helvar-C1/README.md

 We have used our analysis of the data provided by Helvar to find the most common patterns of movement between sensors across different times of the day.

-For each hour of the day, we have identified which pairs of sensors register the largest flow and show it in the animation.
+For each hour of the day, we have identified which pairs of sensors register the largest flow and show it in the following animation.
+We coded this animation using Phaser 3, a JavaScript simple game developing tool.

 The animation can be accessed here: https://healthymindtech.com/j2021-helvar-C1/